Edmund Kalau: Pacific Missionary Aviation

 A part of the Kalaus' missionary work in Micronesia involved ferrying sick people to district hospitals on the mainland.
 They established the Pacific Missionary Aviation (PMA) in 1974 to provide faster transport to the people of Micronesia.
 This strained the Kalaus' relation with the Liebenzell Mission and they eventually severed ties.

 The PMA started with a twin-engine plane.
 It was incorporated in Guam on 24 April 1974 and began aviation services the next year.
 It expanded to the Philippines in 1982 under the name Flying Medical Samaritans (FMS) to avoid confusion with the Philippine Military Academy.
 By 1992, the PMA had eight aircraft and two medical vessels.
 Edmund acted as president until 1999 when he gave the position to his son Norbert.

 The PMA is nonprofit and nondenominational service agency.
 It is considered part of the Restoration Movement.
 The PMA provides services such as emergency medical evacuations, search and rescue operations, medicine and food drops, church support, and passenger and cargo support.

 Kalau and his wife retired in August 2004.
 He served as a pastor for the PMA's mission church in Guam, the Pacific Mission Fellowship.
 He died on 8 January 2014 in Tamuning, Guam.
-He was survived by his wife, their three children, and their grandchildren.